 Chip has long been active in the community.
 He currently serves on the board of the Legal Aid Society of Roanoke Valley and is on the advisory board for Commonwealth Catholic Charities.
 He has been a delegate and president of the Roanoke Valley Aquatic Association, has served as treasurer of the Girl Scouts of Virginia Skyline Council, and has volunteered with Roanoke’s Refugee and Immigration Services.
 He is a graduate of the Roanoke Regional Chamber of Commerce’s Leadership Roanoke Valley program.

-Finally, Chip has extensive experience in firm management serving for many years on the firm’s Board as the Chief Finance Officer/Finance Chair and as Compensation Committee Chair.
+Finally, Chip has extensive experience in firm management.
+He has served for many years on the firm’s Board of Directors, as Co-Chair of the Finance Committee, and as Compensation Committee Chair.

 Virginia Association of Defense Attorneys